 Prior to his college playing career, MacNicol played junior hockey for the Cleveland Barons in the NAHL during the 2003-04 and 2004-05 seasons.

 He currently resides in Dallas, Texas.

-For the previous three seasons, Perricelli worked for the North Iowa Bulls of the North American 3 Hockey League (NA3HL) as their Digital Media Manager.
-In this role, Perricelli would create the team's digital content while managing the team's website and social media channels..
+Previously, Perricelli worked for the North Iowa Bulls of the North American 3 Hockey League (NA3HL) as their Digital Media Manager.
+In this role, Perricelli would create the team's digital content while managing the team's website and social media channels.
 He also served as the team's play-by-play broadcaster for select home games.

-Marc Faucette is in his third season in heading up the NAHL Department of Player Safety.
+Marc Faucette has headed up the NAHL's Department of Player Safety since 2015.
 Faucette was an on-ice official in the National Hockey League (NHL) for 17 seasons and officiated close to 1,000 NHL regular season and Stanley Cup Playoff games.

-Faucette is currently a Supervisor of Officials for the USA Hockey Officiating Development Program and will work alongside NAHL Coordinator of Officials, Chris Allman during the 2014-15 season.
+Faucette is currently a Supervisor of Officials for the USA Hockey Officiating Development Program and will work alongside NAHL Director of Officiating, Keith Kaval.

 Faucette was born in Springfield, Massachusetts and played both high school and Division II college hockey in the area.
 He began officiating at the age of 20, drawing on the influence of his father who worked as a linesman in the American Hockey League, including assignments to the Calder Cup Finals.